surrsurus/enaml/README.md

 ## Note about getting this to work

-I spent 6 hours figuring out how to get a jar to compile in case if the user doesn't have scala (which 99% of them won't, 100% if you count the fact no one looks at my repositories).
-Basically it was beyond a nightmare.
-Eclipse wasn't helping, Maven wouldn't work, and the only solution was to install a custom plugin for SBT called [SBT Assembly](https://github.com/sbt/sbt-assembly) (Mad shoutout) which magically made this thing work.
+I spent 6 hours figuring out how to get a jar to compile in case if the user doesn't have scala.

+Basically, it was beyond a nightmare.

+Eclipse wasn't helping, Maven wouldn't work, and the only solution was to install a custom plugin for SBT called [SBT Assembly](https://github.com/sbt/sbt-assembly) which made this thing work.
 If you have problems getting an executable jar, please check this out.
 I'm also hoping the jar runs on other systems.
-It Works on My Machine(tm) but I can't guarentee that for all systems.
+It works on my machine but I can't guarentee that for all systems.
 All in all, Scala is fun to program in, nightmarish to deploy.

 If you have any problems please raise an issue.

 ## Credit

 A big thank you to:

-  * [SBT Assembly](https://github.com/sbt/sbt-assembly) for literally making this work
+  * [SBT Assembly](https://github.com/sbt/sbt-assembly) for being the only thing that could build a jar

   * [Github Markdown CSS](https://github.com/sindresorhus/github-markdown-css) because I like the markdown CSS (and I'm lazy)